comaz-zo/siftec/README.md

-# SIF360 & SIFTEC
+# SIFTEC & SIF360

-This repository contains two applications—**SIF360** and **SIFTEC**—developed for the management and monitoring of forest resources, particularly within the context of the Tenuta Presidenziale di Castelporziano project.
+This repository contains two applications—**SIFTEC** and **SIF360**—developed for the management and monitoring of forest resources, particularly within the context of the Tenuta Presidenziale di Castelporziano project.
 Both applications are GIS-based tools supporting sustainable forest management practices.

 ---